Miku Expo: 2020s

 The 2024 tour was the first to use LED screens to display the virtual performers, as opposed to the commonly used Rear projection techniques (wrongly marketed as "hologram") used at previous Miku Expo tours.
 The fans at the first showing (April 4, Vancouver) did not expect this change and voiced their frustration and disappointment on social media.
 Kotaku reported the change as a "drop in quality".
 On April 12, Crypton Future Media confirmed that the LED screen will be used throughout the North America and Europe tours, noting that the technology had been used for other Hatsune Miku events.
 (Note: MikuPa Tokyo '11 had a screen instead of the expected hologram, which has caused a backlash among Japanese fans causing 5pb to publicly make an apology on Twitter.)
 During the Europe tour, the London performance at Wembley Arena broke record as the most-attended Miku Expo concert with over 8,000 attendees.

 In July 2025, it was announced that Miku Expo 2025 would tour Asia, scheduled from November 5 to November 29.
 This marks the first ever Asia tour.
 On August 19, an additional city and show were announced.
 Taipei received a show and Seoul received another show on the next day.

 Miku Expo 2026 was announced in October 2025, with a tour for North America scheduled from April 13 to May 19, 2026.
 On October 28, select cities received one additional show.
 Chicago received a show on April 12, San Jose received a show on April 23, and Boston received a show on May 11.
 On November 4, Los Angeles received an additional show on April 26.

+Miku Expo 2026 Europe was announced on February 20, 2026, scheduled to tour six European countries from November 12 to 25.
+On April 7, an additional show was scheduled for Madrid on November 24, while Lisbon received its first show scheduled on November 27.